Polyester Girl: Music video

-Described as having "Nintendo 64" quality graphics, the music video for the song is entirely digitally animated.
+The music video was created by Jeremy Hyndes and George Pinn.
+It was entirely digitally animated, with Rip It Up considering it to have "Nintendo 64" quality graphics.
 It features a chrome silver female with large breasts and an exaggerated hourglass figure dancing, at times synchronised with two identical figures.
 Dancing footage is intercut with advertisements to purchase one of the dancing figures, termed a "Polyester Girl".
 Described in the video as an "All Amazing PETCOM", the Polyester Girl is advertised as being mentally active, being made from elasto-plastic and featuring ionic suspension.
-The ability to customise a Polyester Girl's facial features, hair and wardrobe are shown, and viewers are encouraged to purchase a 'hover file' for their product.
+The ability to customise a Polyester Girl's facial features, hair and wardrobe are shown, and viewers are encouraged to purchase a 'hover' nail file for their product.
 The music video was nominated for Best Video at the 1998 ARIA Music Awards.